jhoelzel/jhoelzel.github.io/_posts/2023-04-16-Kubernetes-resource-limits.md

 Consider an 8-core nodesize cluster where Service A is deployed with CPU requests and no limits, and the HPA is set up accordingly, using a target metric value like average CPU utilization.

-Our workload consists of a deployment that we would like to autoscale, but also not overprovision so we start at one replica and l will provison up to 100 if there is a lot of load.
+Our workload consists of a deployment that we would like to autoscale, but also not overprovision our cluster.
+We start at one replica and would potentially provison up to 100 of them, if there is a lot of load on our systems.
-Of course there are other parts omitted, because we should have a 12 factor application, but please bear with me for simplicity.
+Of course there are other parts omitted, because we should have a 12 factor application and there are usually also databases involved, but please bear with me for simplicity.

 This is our workload: